Fiz-advertisement/fiz-advertisement.github.io/README.md

 # Welcome to Fiz Advertisements!
-## made for all the people in my class, shoutout to Michael.
+## made for all the kids in their Science class trying to pass time; shoutout to Mike for help/